High School Course Offerings

 Prerequisite: Robotics Levels 1-3

-The STEAM Lab is designed to boost student's creativity, knowledge and skills in the fields of Science, Technology, Engineering, Art and Math (STEAM).
-This hands-on course covers the fundamentals of engineering design, programming, 3D modelling and printing, and electronics, with a focus on Arduino/Raspberry Pi based projects.
+The STEAM Lab 1 is designed to boost student’s creativity, knowledge and skills in the fields of Science, Technology, Engineering, Art and Math (STEAM).
+This hands-on course covers the fundamentals of engineering design, programming, 3D modeling and printing, and electronics, with a focus on Arduino/Raspberry Pi based projects.
 During this course, students will be challenged to make use of their creativity, critical thinking, perseverance, and new set of acquired skills, to identify and solve practical problems and/or to create interactive art pieces.
-From constructing simple autonomous robots to building rockets, the limit is the student's imagination.
+From constructing simple autonomous robots to building rockets, the limit is the student’s imagination.

 Credit: 0.5